jonasoesch/p9/paper.md

-###  Theoretical model
+###  Theoretical model {#sec:our-model}

 (TODO:graphic)

 We argue that readers extract information from a transition based on a comparison between the first and the second chart.
-As discussed in section (>>Comparison), readers first identify a target in one of the charts.
+As discussed in section [-@sec:comparison], readers first identify a target in one of the charts.
 Then they try to locate the matching target in the other chart.
 When a relationship is thus identified, it is further analyzed.
 To do this they need to keep three types of elements in their working memory:

 #### Characters